-Median home values.
+MEDIAN HOME VALUES.
 Our rating of the state's protection of the debtor's home is based on the extent to which the state's homestead exemption protects a median-priced home in the state.
-Prior to 2021, we based median home values on the U.S. Census Bureau's most recent American Community Survey.
+We base median home values on the U.S. Census Bureau's most recent American Community Survey.
 This report is usually released in the fall and reflects the previous year's median prices, broken down by state.
-Thus, in our October 2020 report we used the median home values for 2019 that the Census Bureau had just released.
+For this report we used the most recent values, i.e. those for 2022.